Outstanding contemporary shrines and other monuments of smaller religious groups around the world

 - Udvada Atash Behram – India, Gujarat.
 Oldest functioning Zoroastrian place of worship, consecrated in 1742.
 Sacred fire was brought from Persia.

 - Temple of Confucius – China, Shandong.
 Largest and oldest temple of Confucius, established in 478 BC and expanded since then.

-- Zushih Temple – Taiwan, Taipei County.
+- Zushih Temple – Taiwan, New Taipei City.
 Taoist temple, first built in 1767, but during the reconstruction in 1947 gained unique stonecarving in most details, where no detail is repeated.